Dyalog/pynapl/README.md

 ```

 An `APL` object will be available to the Python code, in order
 for it to call back into the APL code.
-(See the "Accessing APL code
-from Python" section for more information.)
+(See [Accessing APL from Python](#accessing-apl-from-python) for more information.)

 #### Evaluating Python expressions